icopy-site/awesome-cn/docs/awesome/awesome-game-production.md

 - 🎓 [Writing Good User Stories](https://www.easyagile.com/training/writing-good-user-stories.pdf) - A concise and easy to understand explanation of the user story and acceptance criteria concepts.
 Some theses might be arguable, but still worth bookmarking as a hands-on  (PDF).
 - [Basics of User Story Mapping](https://www.easyagile.com/training/introduction-to-user-story-mapping.pdf) - Same as above, a very concise and well explained user story mapping technique (PDF).
 - [Building an Agile User Story Map](https://www.easyagile.com/training/building-user-story-maps.pdf) - Hands-on guide to building a user story map (PDF).

+### Open Minimalist Modules

+If you're new to project management and/or production role, I strongly recommend you familirize yourself with these super practical and easy to understand project management systems and set of principles.

+- 🎓 [Nearly Universal Principles of Projects](https://nupp.guide/) - NUPP is a collection of nearly universal principles of projects: those we’d do well to follow in all projects, regardless of the methodologies and approaches that we use, to maximize our success.
+- 🎓 [P3.express](https://p3.express/) - P3.express is a minimalist, practical project management system.
+It’s easy to learn, easy to use, and easy to teach.
+- 🎓 [micro.P3.express](https://micro.p3.express/) - micro.P3.express is a flavor of P3.express designed for micro-projects with approximately 1 to 7 team members.

 ### Designing a Production Process